Yasteer/Solar-Charging-System/README.md

 The design is divided into the following functional subsystems:

 ### 1. 🔋 Battery Charge Stage Identification
 **Purpose**: Determine which charging stage the battery is currently in based on its voltage.

+**Design Selections**:
+- A lead-acid battery was selected due to it's cheaper cost as well as it's simpler charge profile as opposed to that of its lithium based counterpart.

 **Circuits Used**:
 - **Dual Window Comparator** (built with LT1011)
 - **Summing Amplifier** (used for voltage level manipulation and reference scaling)